Scaling is a process that allows SATAC to compare the performance of students in every possible combination of SACE subjects.

 The A+ to E- grades awarded for each SACE subject you complete are derived from the results of the different assessment tasks or exams you undertake in a subject.
 To create scaled scores using these results, two things need to happen:

-• the results need to be converted into a numeric equivalent (the raw score)
+• The results need to be converted into a numeric equivalent (the raw score)

-• the numeric equivalents need to be comparable
+• The numeric equivalents need to be comparable

 There is no direct conversion from an overall subject grade to a scaled score equivalent.
 Each overall subject grade corresponds to a range of scaled scores.
 Each student who has achieved a particular grade for a given subject will receive a scaled score that falls somewhere within that range.